-To commemorate the victims of trafficking and slavery on the Caribbean Islands, and contribute to build a universal memory on trafficking and slavery.
+To commemorate the people who were victims of trafficking and slavery in the Caribbean islands, and to contribute to the construction of a universal memory of trafficking and slavery.

-The Mémorial ACTe—Caribbean Center of Expressions and Memory of Trafficking and Slavery—is situated on the shore of Guadeloupe, precisely on the Darboussier site, which used to be the largest sugar factory in the Antilles during slavery.
+The ACTe Memorial “Caribbean Center of Expression and Memory of Human Trafficking and Slavery” is located on the coast of Guadeloupe Island, in the space where the old Darboussier sugar factory operated.
+This was the largest sugar factory in the Antilles during the slave period.

-The memorial is an impressive 240-meter long building, enclosed in the aluminum roots of a fig tree that typically grows over the walls of abandoned buildings.
-At the entrance central yard, there is a metal monument of a huge tree, symbolizing the roots of the Guadeloupians.
-The museum inside the building tells the history of slavery in the Antilles and America since the beginning of the 17th century, though works of art, pieces of heritage, videos, audiovisuals and interactive tables where visitors can witness the atrocities of slavery and trafficking.
+The memorial consists of an imposing elongated building that measures 240 meters and is covered with silver grids that represent the roots of the fig trees that grow on the abandoned buildings.
+At the entrance is the central patio where a metal monument stands representing a giant tree, which symbolizes the roots of Guadeloupean society.
+The museum, located inside the building, narrates the history of slavery in the Antilles and in America since the beginning of the 17th century through works of art, heritage pieces, video projections, sound environments and interactive tables that testify to the atrocities produced by slavery and human trafficking.

-At the beginning of the 17th century, France conquered the archipelago of Guadeloupe in the Caribbean Antilles.
-During the first years, the Compagnie des Îles de l’Amérique (Company of the American Islands) took over the administration of the island and distributed lands among French colonists for them to develop sugarcane, tobacco and cacao plantations.
-By the mid-1600s, thousands of people were taken there to do slave labor.
-Sugarcane became the major crop in the archipelago and the population started to increase in number as plantations thrived.
+At the beginning of the 17th century, France conquered the Guadeloupe archipelago, located in the Caribbean Antilles.
+During the first years, the French Government granted the administration of the territory to the Company of the Islands of America, which was in charge of distributing the lands to the French settlers so that they could develop sugar cane, tobacco and cocoa plantations.
+In the mid-17th century, thousands of people were transferred to be used as slave labor.
+Sugar cane production became the predominant crop in the archipelago and the population began to grow as the plantations prospered.

-From 1759 to 1763, amidst the Seven Year War, Great Britain occupied Guadeloupe and took 15,000 people there to do slave labor at the plantations.
-In 1763, the French regained the control of the archipelago, which became strategic due to its location and sugarcane production growth.
-Colonists made huge profits out of the plantation economy, based on slavery, servitude and exploitation.
-As sugarcane production increased, more slaves would be taken to the island from the Dutch and French colonies of the Caribbean and Africa.
-In 1790, Guadeloupe was inhabited by 90,000 slaves, accounting for 85% of the total population of the island.
+Between 1759 and 1763, as part of the Seven Years’ War, Great Britain occupied Guadeloupe and moved 15,000 people to work as slave labor on plantations.
+In 1763, the French regained control of the archipelago, which became a strategic territory due to its location and the growth of sugar cane production.
+The plantation economy, based on slavery, servitude and the exploitation of people, generated large profits for the colonizers.
+As sugar production grew, more enslaved people moved in from Dutch and French colonies in the Caribbean or on the African continent.
+In 1790, 90,000 enslaved people lived in Guadeloupe, representing 85% of the total population of the island.

-Within the framework of the French Revolution of 1789, the news about the approval of the Declaration of the Rights of Man and of the Citizen unleashed revolts in the Antilles which were suppressed by the local government.
-Against this backdrop, the French republican authorities maintained slavery in French colonies.
-On April 20, 1793, a rebellion broke out in Guadeloupe, when thousands of slaves from several plantations used the weapons they had received from Monarchic planters to fight against Republicans, and killed 23 colonists.
-The rebels were incarcerated and the Republican authorities reinforced the surveillance at the plantations.
+In the context of the French Revolution of 1789, the news of the approval of the Declaration of the Rights of Man and of the Citizen generated revolts in the Antilles that were repressed by local governments.
+The French republican authorities continued to maintain the legality of slavery in their colonies.
+On April 20, 1793, a rebellion began in Guadeloupe when hundreds of slaves from various plantations used weapons given to them by monarchist planters to fight against the republicans, killing 23 colonist citizens.
+Subsequently, the rebel group was imprisoned and the republican authorities reinforced surveillance on the plantations.

-Since 1946, Guadeloupe has been part of the French overseas departments.
-The island is ruled by two councils—a general council and a regional council—whose authorities are elected by the Guadeloupians.
+Since 1946, Guadeloupe is part of the French overseas departments.
+It is governed by two councils, one general and one regional, whose authorities are elected by the Guadeloupean population.

-Since the 1960s, several nationalist organizations arose in the French Antilles, particularly, in Guadeloupe, which reinterpreted the history of the island and reclaimed the memory of slavery.
-In 1981, after the Socialist Party won the presidential elections in France, the government started to reflect the memory of slavery in official history.
-The Slavery Abolition Commemoration Act was approved in 1983.
-Then, in 2001 the French Senate designated slavery as crime against humanity.
+Since the 1960s nationalist groups have developed in the French Antilles, particularly in Guadeloupe, which re-read the island’s history and vindicated the memory of slavery.
+In 1981, following the victory of the Socialist Party in the presidential elections in France, the Government began to incorporate the memory of slavery into official history.
+In 1983 it passed the law commemorating the abolition of slavery and in 2001 the French Senate recognized slavery as a crime against humanity.

-In Guadeloupe, the International Committee of Black Peoples claimed for the construction of a site to commemorate the resistance against oppression and slaves’ fight for freedom.
-On October 26, 2004, Victorin Lurel, President of the Regional Council of Guadeloupe, pledged to build the memorial to contribute to the preservation of the collective memory of slavery, and to encourage research on slave trafficking and trade.
+In Guadeloupe, the International Committee of Black Peoples (CIPN) called for the construction of a space dedicated to resistance against oppression and the struggle for freedom of people who are victims of slavery.
+On October 26, 2004, the president of the Guadeloupe Regional Council, Victorin Lurel, committed to building the memorial to contribute to the preservation of the collective memory of slavery and encourage research on the slave trade.

-The construction of the huge black-granite building started in March 2013, and involved architects, stage designers, historians, and artists.
-The building was covered with pieces of black granite as a tribute to the millions of slavery victims, and is connected to a large garden that was conceived as a place for mediation, while symbolizing the “slave garden,” which was the only space of freedom they were allowed on Sundays.
-The memorial was inaugurated on May 10, 2010, with the attendance of the presidents of France, Haiti, Benin, Senegal and Mali.
+The construction of the immense black granite building began in March 2013 and included the participation of architects, set designers, historians and artists.
+The building was covered with black quartz fragments, in homage to millions of victims of slavery, and is connected to a large garden that was intended as a space for meditation while symbolizing the garden of the slave, the only space of freedom granted to them on Sundays.
+The memorial was inaugurated on May 10, 2015 and the presidents of France, Haiti, Benin, Senegal and Mali were in attendance.

-The museum’s permanent exhibitions showcase the history of slavery from an international perspective, telling the major historical milestones of trafficking and slavery in the Antilles and around the globe, from the 17th century to date.
-The exhibition area occupies a surface of 1,700 m2, including six rooms that give an account of the several stages of slavery from images, projections, art expressions, pieces of heritage, and contemporary art works.
+The permanent exhibitions of the museum showcase the history of slavery from an international perspective, narrating the main historical moments of trafficking and slavery in the Antilles and the world from the 17th century to the present.
+This exhibition area comprises a space of 1,700 m2 that includes six rooms where the different stages that slavery went through are recounted through images, projections, artistic expressions, heritage pieces and contemporary works.

-The temporary exhibitions are arranged on a 700 m2 room, including several art shows and activities related to trafficking and slavery.
-Contemporary artworks occupy a central spot in the museum, and inspire visitors to reflect on the several forms of racism.
+The temporary exhibitions take place in a 700 m2 room, where different shows and activities on trafficking and slavery are held.
+In addition, works of contemporary art occupy a central place in the museum and invite reflection on the different manifestations of racism.

-The building includes a theater hall, a research center, a collection of public and private archives, and a documentation center open to the public.
+The space has a theater room, a research center, a collection of public and private archives, and a documentation center open to the public.